WetCouch/adonis-portfolio-cms/README.md

 # Adonis fullstack CMS

-This is a fullstack boilerplate for a CMS with a blog and portfolio based on gallery based on AdonisJs, it comes pre-configured with:
+This is a fullstack boilerplate for a CMS with a blog and portfolio / gallery based on AdonisJS, it comes pre-configured with:

 1. Bodyparser
 2. Session